rosatisoft/axiomatic-criterion-engine/docs/THEORICAL_FRAMEWORK.md

 It is a **deterministic framework of criterion**, designed to preserve coherence,
 reduce semantic entropy, and restore structural integrity in AI systems.

+## Foundational Axiom

+The Axiomatic Criterion Engine (ACE) is grounded in a prior ontological foundation:
+**The Axiom of the Absolute**, formally published and archived in Zenodo.

+This axiom establishes the existence of an objective, non-relative Truth that precedes probability, perception, and subjective interpretation.
+ACE does not invent this axiom; it operationalizes it.

+**Reference:**
+Rosati, E. *The Axiom of the Absolute: Ontological Foundations for Truth, Being, and Discernment*.
+Zenodo.
+DOI: 10.5281/zenodo.17843412
+ORCID: 0009-0008-1974-6538

 ## The Ontological Discernment Standard

 ACE introduces a new operational standard for artificial intelligence: